UM-Bridge/benchmarks/docs/source/tutorial.rst

     python3 pymc-client.py http://localhost:4243

+The example uses PyMC's Markov chain Monte Carlo (MCMC) support in order to generate samples from the posterior distribution, only making a finite number of calls to the posterior model.
+MCMC will explore the parameter space, tending to reject low-posterior samples and accept high-posterior ones.
+The resulting chain has the posterior distribution as its stationary distribution.
+Samples from the chain are therefore (correlated) samples from the desired posterior distribution and they may be used to estimate properies of the posterior; the more samples you take, the better the approximation.

-This client could connect to your own model, assuming it provides a model ``posterior`` and has a single 1D output vector (namely the log of the posterior).
+This client could also connect to your own model, assuming it provides a model ``posterior`` and has a single 1D output vector (namely the log of the posterior).
-The example makes use of PyMC's NUTS sampler to draw samples from the posterior distribution.
+The example makes use of PyMC's NUTS sampler to draw samples from the posterior distribution, which is a particular MCMC variant.
 While this sampler is very efficient, it assumes access to the posterior's gradient.
 Your model therefore has to provide a gradient implementation for the example to run.
 Alternatively, you could switch PyMC to use a different sampler.
-Refer to the PyMC documentation for more information.
+Refer to PyMC's documentation for details.

 4: Build custom model containers